meta-llama/llama-recipes/tutorials/chatbot/README.md

 - **Benefits of Removing Duplicates**: Aside from mitigating the risk of undesirable memorization, deduplication enhances training efficiency by decreasing the overall size of the dataset.
 This streamlined dataset contributes to a more effective and resource-efficient model training process.

 - **Assessing the Impact of Duplicates**: You need to carefully evaluate the influence of duplicated data on their specific model use case.
 Memorization may be beneficial for models designed for closed-book question answering, or similarly chatbots.

 **Tools**

-- TBD
+- [thefuz](https://github.com/seatgeek/thefuzz): It uses Levenshtein Distance to calculate the differences between sequences in a simple-to-use package.
+- [recordlinkage](https://github.com/J535D165/recordlinkage): It is modular record linkage toolkit to link records in or between data sources.

 **Data Decontamination**

 The process involves eliminating evaluation data from the training dataset.
 This crucial preprocessing step maintains the accuracy of model evaluation, guaranteeing that performance metrics are trustworthy and not skewed.

 **Tools**
 - TBD